-The victim filed a construction injury lawsuit after he fell 20 feet off of a roof while on the job in 2008.
+The victim filed a slip and fall construction injury lawsuit after he fell 20 feet off a roof while on the job in 2008.
 On the day of his accident, he was asked to move from installing metal siding to a different job on the roof.
 Although he was wearing a safety harness at the time, he was unable to find a place to tie it off.

 He suffered grievous injuries from his fall including fractured ribs, a fractured scapula, spinal fractures, several herniated discs, a closed-head injury, a lacerated spleen, and a renal hematoma.
 Complications from his closed-head injury have resulted in the degeneration of his brain tissue leading to the deterioration of his motor skills, memory issues, and other impaired cognitive functions.
 His doctors consider him disabled and have indicated that there is no way he can return to work.

 His medical bills have reached over $60,000, and based on his prognosis, that number is expected to grow steadily.